TMT22/HumanOLAT/DATASHEET.md

 1. **How will the dataset be distributed (e.g., tarball  on website, API, GitHub)?** *(Does the dataset have a digital object identifier (DOI)?)*

     Please visit  https://gvv-assets.mpi-inf.mpg.de/HumanOLAT/ to apply for and download the data.
-The data will be provided in the form of tarballs.
+The data is provided in the form of tarballs specifically:
-    MORE DETAILED INFORMATION TO ADD
+   - `processed_data.tar` => Full dataset with undistorted, masked and motion correction 1K `.avif` files for direct use
+   - `extracted_avif_data.tar` => The 1K `.avif` files without any undistortion, masking or motion correction applied
+   - (COMING SOON) `raw_capture_{capture_id}.tar` => Raw .RED files

 1. **When will the dataset be distributed?**